CorsiDanilo/bitcoin-price-prediction-with-pyspark/README.md

 Later on will be added some new features that could help us predict the Bitcoin price:
 *   **next-market-price:** represents the price of Bitcoin for the next day (this will be the target variable on which to make predictions)
 *   **sma-x-days:** indicators that calculate the average price over a specified number of days.
 They are commonly used by traders to identify trends and potential buy or sell signals
+*   **avg-ohlc-price:** indicators that calculate the open, high, low and close average price over 7 days.

 All the features will be divided into two distinct groups:
-* **Currency features:** contains currency statistics and ohlcv statistics
+- **Base features:** contains ohlcv and currency statistics
-* **Currency and blockchain features:** contains the currency features plus the blockchain features divided based on their correlation value:
+- **Base and additional features:** contains the Base features plus the additional features divided based on their correlation value:
-   * If >= 0.5, then then they will be considered the **most correlated**
+    - If >= 0.6, then then they will be considered the **most correlated**
-   * If < 0.5, then then they will be considered the **least correlated**
+    - If < 0.6, then then they will be considered the **least correlated**

-The strategy for will be as follows:
+The strategy for the next notebooks will be as follows:
-*	Test models with currency features
+- Test models with base features
-*	See if by adding the blockchain most and least correlated features to them improves the situation
+- See if by adding the additional most and least correlated features to them improves the situation

 The whole dataset will be splitted into two sets:
 * **Train / Validation set:** will be used to train the models and validate the performances